 You need to have submitted all of your tax returns in order to be eligible for a partial pay installment agreement.

 The IRS will not consider your application if you have any outstanding tax returns.
-You must file all of your tax returns before you apply for a partial pay installment agreement.
+You must file all of your tax returns before you apply for a PPIA.

 Understand Your Financial Situation

 You have to prove that you won’t be able to pay your taxes in full to qualify for a partial pay installment agreement.
 Your assets, expenses, and income must all be disclosed to the IRS.
-This data will be used by the IRS to assess your financial capacity.
+This data will be used by the IRS to assess your financial capacity and your installment agreement request.

 You must complete IRS Form 433-A, Collection Information Statement for Wage Earners and Self-Employed Individuals, in order to request a partial pay installment agreement.

 This form requires you to provide detailed information about your financial situation, including your income, expenses, assets, and liabilities.
-You must also provide supporting documentation such as bank statements, pay stubs, and tax returns.
+You must also provide supporting documentation such as bank statements, pay stubs, and tax returns, showing your ability to pay the partial amount.

 When you apply for a partial pay installment agreement, you must propose a payment plan that is acceptable to the IRS.
-You must offer to pay as much as you can afford each month.
+You must offer to make payment to the IRS, as much as you can afford each month.

 The IRS will review your proposal and may negotiate with you to find a payment plan that is acceptable to both parties.